Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 Daar’s *snarl* was about the most terrifying thing Wilde had ever seen or heard.

-*"...’Yer one o’ only* three *people I’d let* interrupt *me right fuckin’ now, so...what’d ‘ya find?"*
+*"...’Yer one o’ only* three *people I’d let* interrupt *me right fuckin’ now, so... what’d ‘ya find?"*

 Tooko’s tail shivered nervously, and Wilde knew why.
 That was *not* the greeting a lowly Clan-Brother would want to hear from the most powerful Gao to ever live…